i History of gaming in India

 vi Offshore gambling

 Foreign direct investment (FDI) in India is governed by the Foreign Exchange Management Act 1999 (FEMA) and the regulations made thereunder.
-FDI is subject to the Foreign Direct Investment Policy (the FDI Policy), as amended.
+FDI is subject to the Foreign Direct Investment Policy (the FDI Policy).
 The FDI Policy was formed by the Department of Industrial Policy and Promotion (DIPP), Ministry of Commerce and Industry, and is implemented by the Reserve Bank of India (RBI).
 The DIPP has a practice of issuing a consolidated version of the FDI Policy encompassing the contents of all the press notes, press releases, circulars and clarifications issued by it from time to time.

 Under the FDI Policy, FDI remains prohibited in certain sectors, including lottery business, gambling and betting.
 Besides FDI, any form of foreign technology collaboration, such as licensing for franchise, trademark, brand name, management contract, etc., for lottery business, gambling and betting activities has also been prohibited under the prevailing FDI Policy.
 The rationale of prohibiting FDI and technological collaboration in the aforesaid sectors is to discourage foreign investments in lottery, gambling and betting businesses that have been judicially held to be mere 'games of chance', as opposed to 'games of skill'.
 Thus, while FDI for games of chance and lotteries is prohibited, there is a lack of clarity on whether the same prohibition applies for games of skill, sports betting, horse racing, teer and prize competitions.